Skip to main content

 Albert Embankment Foreshore

-When we are finished at Albert Embankment, there will be two new vibrant areas of foreshore for the benefit of the whole of London.
+Tideway’s construction work at Albert Embankment is now substantially complete and there are now two new areas of foreshore that will benefit the whole of London.

-Work comprises construction of a new area of reclaimed land in the foreshore, in front of Camelford House for a shaft approximately 48 metres deep with an internal diameter of approximately 16 metres.
-Connection to the existing sewers will be made within a second new area of reclaimed land underneath Vauxhall Bridge and in front of the Vauxhall Cross building.
+Work comprised construction of a new area of reclaimed land in the foreshore, in front of Camelford House for a shaft approximately 48 metres deep with an internal diameter of approximately 16 metres.
+Connection to the existing sewers was made within a second new area of reclaimed land underneath Vauxhall Bridge and in front of the Vauxhall Cross building.

-These two areas have been connected via a pipe constructed under the foreshore.
+These two areas were connected via a pipe constructed under the foreshore.
 The shaft is required to transfer sewage flows from the combined sewer overflows to the main tunnel.

 Richard Wentworth